SizeOfDog/Testing/TryHackMe/Rooms for OSCP/Host Evasions/Introduction to Antivirus.md

 - Static detection looks for matching techniques, checksums, finding a string, sequence of bytecode values, crypto hashes.

+#### ClamAV

+- ClamAV can be used to detect malicious files via static analysis.
+- ClamAV can use custom databases to scan files.
+- It can also be used with yara rules to scan for malicious files.
+- In yara rules file types can be specified by checking the magic numbers in a file (The first couple of bytes)

 ## Other Detection Techniques

+#### Dynamic Detection

+- The use of sandboxing and emulators while running files, checking for windows API calls and registry changes.
+- Malicious actors get around this by not executing malicious code while in the virtual environment.
+Once the program knows its not in an isolated environment it will run the malicious parts of the code.

+#### Heuristic and Behavioural Detection

+- Heuristic is the process of decompiling, decompressing and unpacking code to its original source code.
+Only then does it try and match other source codes to verify if the file is malicious or not.
+- Behavioural is the process of removing software when it matches certain activities found from previous analyzed malware.
 ## AV Testing and Fingerprinting

+#### ShareEDRChecker

+- Used to check what AV or EDR applications are installed on  a system
+- The program checks registry keys, ddl files, metadata, files and directories